-An LEA that receives at least $30,000 in SSAE program funds must conduct a comprehensive needs assessment that includes, at a minimum, a focus on one of the three main Title IV-A program areas of emphasis: a Well Rounded Education, Safe and Healthy Schools, and Effective Use of Technology.
+An LEA that receives at least $30,000 in SSAE program funds must conduct a comprehensive needs assessment that includes, at a minimum, a focus on the three main Title IV-A program areas of emphasis: a Well Rounded Education, Safe and Healthy Schools, and Effective Use of Technology.

-Districts are strongly encouraged to take the Future Ready District Assessment Survey to determine your district needs.
+LEAs are also encouraged to take the Future Ready District Assessment Survey to determine your general needs.
 The Future Ready Framework addresses the target areas necessary for student-centered, personalized learning.
 A copy of this survey tool is available for download and use in the Title IV-A Resources Folder.
 Districts who use this survey as their needs assessment will be providing The Title IV-A program with valuable information which the program can use to improve the program and get useful data on where the needs are in our state.
 Using the Future Ready District Needs Assessment survey will help your team gauge your district's readiness to implement meaningful personalized learning .
 The survey includes a series of questions, centered around the Future Ready elements necessary for personalized learning that will help you frame where the needs are within your district that inhibit your vision to provide personalized learning for your students.
 The Future Ready Framework specifies how each of the elements can help align your efforts to provide personalized learning through providing a well rounded educational opportunities, keep your students safe and healthy, and effectively use digital tools and technologies to enhance your students efforts to achieve higher college-and career-ready standards, and understand the type of digital leadership required to stage your district for success.
 The assessment includes an Introduction plus 8 sections, one for each gear in the Future Ready Framework, and one focused on leadership.

 It is suggested that district Title IV-A Stakeholder teams download a pdf copy of the Future Ready District Assessment Survey and work on the assessment as a team, discussing each gear and determining areas of need based on the results of your survey.
 Teams should consider the determined need and then develop solutions that focus on one of the three main Title IV-A program areas of emphasis: a Well Rounded Education, Safe and Healthy Schools, and Effective Use of Technology.
 Taking a deep and purposeful look at your districts needs and considering the wide variety of effective activities that are allowable through the Title IV-A program will give your team the opportunity to develop best uses for their Title IV-A allocation and make the greatest impact on your students.